evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV_GEN1/_index.md

 ## User interface and control

 The SKODA ENYAQ COUPÉ RS iV (GEN1) has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen on the steering column is 5.3 inches large.
-The touch screen on the dashboard's center is 13.0 inches large.
+- The  screen on the steering column is 5.3 inches large
+- The touch screen on the dashboard's center is 13.0 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.